West2010/West2010.github.io/_posts/2019-03-04-Daves-Of_Thunder.md

   image: /assets/images/daves1.jpg
   caption: "Source [**Shekpedia**](https://dameshek.fandom.com/wiki/Daves_Of_Thunder)"
 ---
-*Daves of Thunder is an oddball comedey podcast hosted by David Feeney and Dave Dameshek that aired its first episode on March 2 2010.*
+*Daves of Thunder is an oddball comedy podcast hosted by David Feeney and Dave Dameshek that aired its first episode on March 2 2010.*

 > Okie Dokie!